 • • •

 1. Welsh rarebit is a dish of melted cheese served on toast and was pivotal in the development of modern animation.
 It all goes back to Winsor McCay, prolific cartoonist and animator of the early 20th century.
-He began as an editorial cartoonist, and by 1900 had started working on then-newfangled comic strips.
-Many of his strips were flashes in the pan, including A Tale of the Jungle Imps by Felix Fiddle, Mr. Goodenough (the tale of a portly millionaire whose attempts at exercise and activity ended in disaster), Little Sammy Sneeze (a child whose sneeze builds in each panel, before being explosively expended to exaggerated and humorous consequences in the last), and Phurious Phinish of Phoolish Philipe’s Phunny Phrolics (winner of the National Alliteration Award in 1902).
-His most famous and longest-lasting strip was Little Nemo in Slumberland, a kid’s strip which depicted the dreams of a child named Nemo’s fabulous dreams.
+He’d started his career as an editorial cartoonist, but by the late 1800s had begun work on a then-new form: comic strips.
+His strips included A Tale of the Jungle Imps by Felix Fiddle, Mr. Goodenough (the tale of a portly millionaire whose attempts at exercise and activity ended in disaster), Little Sammy Sneeze (a child whose sneeze builds in each panel, before being explosively expended to exaggerated and humorous consequences in the last), and Phurious Phinish of Phoolish Philipe’s Phunny Phrolics (winner of the National Alliteration Award in 1902).
+His most enduring work was probably Little Nemo in Slumberland, a kid’s strip which depicted the dreams of a child named Nemo.

-The idea for Little Nemo actually came from his second most-famous work, a strip aimed at adults called Dream of the Rarebit Fiend.
-Fiend was a multi-panel comic strip with no recurring characters or plots.
-Each strip depicts the hallucinatory dreams inflicted on an individual who’d eaten a bad Welsh rarebit, with the last panel showing the afflicted waking up in a cold sweat and swearing off cheesy toast forever.
+The basic idea for Nemo came from McCay’s second most famous and long-lasting effort: Dream of the Rarebit Fiend.
+Fiend was a multi-panel strip with no recurring characters or plots.
+Each comic depicts the hallucinatory dreams visited on an individual who’d eaten a bad Welsh rarebit, with the last panel showing the afflicted waking up in a cold sweat and swearing off cheesy toast forever.

 • A priest is killed in a car accident and sent to hell, where he is thrown in a pit of melted Limburger